BetonQuest/BetonQuest/docs/Documentation/Basics/Scripting-Elements.md

 In certain moments you will want something to happen.
 Updating the journal, setting tags, giving rewards, all these are done using actions.
 You define them by specifying a name and instruction like shown above.
-At the end of the instruction you can add the `conditions:` (with or without `s` at the end) attribute followed by a list of condition names separated by commas, like `conditions:angry,!quest_started`.
+At the end of the instruction you can add the `conditions:` attribute followed by a list of condition names separated by commas, like `conditions:angry,!quest_started`.
 This will make an action fire only when these conditions are met.

 [Explore all Actions](../Reference/Actions-List.md){ .md-button }